MicrosoftDocs/dynamics-365-unified-operations-public/financials/expense-management/expense-report-distributions.md

 # Distributions on an expense report

 [!include[banner](../includes/banner.md)]
-When you enter expenses on an expense report, you can distribute the expense across multiple projects, legal entities, or accounts in your organization.
+When you enter expenses on an expense report, you can distribute the expense across multiple projects, financial dimensions, or accounts in your organization.

 For example, Nancy, a Fabrikam sales representative, traveled from Copenhagen to Frankfurt.
 In Frankfurt, she met with two organizations